Kinubi/Zephyr-Engine/docs/ENHANCED_THREAD_POOL.md

 ## Overview

-The Enhanced ThreadPool is a sophisticated, demand-driven thread management system designed to efficiently allocate computational resources across multiple subsystems in ZulkanZengine.
+The Enhanced ThreadPool is a sophisticated, demand-driven thread management system designed to efficiently allocate computational resources across multiple subsystems in Zephyr-Engine.
 Unlike the original fixed-size ThreadPool, this system dynamically scales worker threads based on actual demand from different subsystems.

 ## Key Features